-Parents are encouraged to discuss with their child's Tutor or Form Teacher or the Junior School Head of Inclusion and Enrichment or the Senior School SENDCo if their child's progress or behaviour gives cause for concern.
-The Junior School Head of Inclusion and Enrichment or the Senior School SENDCo will normally be present at each of the Parents' Evenings throughout the year.
+Parents are encouraged to discuss with their child's Form Tutor or Form Teacher or the relevant Learning Support Coordinator or the College SENDCo if their child's progress or behaviour gives cause for concern.
+The College SENDCo will normally be present at Parents' Evenings throughout the year.
 The College will listen to any concerns expressed by parents about their child's development and any concerns raised by children themselves.

-If parents are not happy with a decision regarding their child's SEND support or a decision regarding reasonable adjustments, they are encouraged to raise these with their child's Form Teacher, Tutor or the Junior School Head of Inclusion and Enrichment or the Senior School SENDCo in the first instance.
-If the Form Teacher or Tutor, or the Junior School Head of Inclusion and Enrichment or the Senior School SENDCo is unable to address concerns, parents should refer to the College's Complaints Procedure (P11) a copy of which is available on the College website.
+If parents are not happy with a decision regarding their child's SEND support or a decision regarding reasonable adjustments, they are encouraged to raise these with their child's Form Teacher, Form Tutor or the relevant Learning Support Coordinator or the College SENDCo in the first instance.
+If the Form Teacher or Form Tutor, or the relevant Learning Support Coordinator or the College SENDCo is unable to address concerns, parents should refer to the College's Complaints Procedure (P11) a copy of which is available on the College website.